-If you have little girls in your life, you for sure know that they all love the movie Frozen.
+If you have little girls in your life, you for sure know that they all love the movie Frozen and Princess Anna.
 My 2 year old is no different.
-So for Christmas, Santa decided she needed an Anna dress.
-He contacted me directly and I got working.
-Lucky for you, he asked me to share the tutorial for all my sewing friends.
+So for Christmas, Santa decided she needed a DIY Anna Coronation Dress.
+So we decided to share the Princess Anna Coronation Dress tutorial for all my sewing friends.

 I know there are probably a million of these Princess Anna dress tutorials out there.
 But honestly, I just couldn't help myself.
 This one should be fairly simple as all you need is your favorite Peasant Dress Pattern.
 (I personally love THIS one.)
 Now let's get started!